-- Action 1 Deliver and support cycling initiatives which support health, safety and sustainability, e.g. cycling training - 5.2 We will encourage people to take part in everyday cycling.
+Action 1 - Deliver and support cycling initiatives which support health, safety and sustainability, e.g. cycling training

+- 5.2 We will encourage people to take part in everyday cycling.
 We will build on how we engage with cycling stakeholders and delivery partners, and will develop a collaborative approach to the identification, development and implementation of cycling interventions. - 5.3 We will deliver cycling training to young people through schools in the Borough.
 The national standard Bikeability training has been extended in scope and, alongside the well-established cycling training at age 9-10, now includes e.g. training for younger children to develop their confidence in riding, using small pedal-free 'balance bikes'.
-We will explore opportunities to expand cycle training to adults and build people's confidence in cycling independently. - 5.4 Through the Go Smarter in North Tyneside programme and our general work with schools, we will work with individual schools to raise awareness among pupils, parents and staff of the impacts of short car journeys; set a target for cycling and encourage walking; and consider changes to streets near schools to encourage more sustainable and active travel. - 5.5 As part of the Go Smarter in North Tyneside programme we will work with individual employers and residential developments to encourage the use of more sustainable and healthy modes of transport; this may include links to local projects which recycle or loan bikes. - 5.6 We will work with partners to promote everyday cycling more widely in the community, e.g. through the Active North Tyneside programme which supports people to become 'community health champions', alongside promoting healthy lifestyles.
-We will seek to raise awareness of relevant activities and events, e.g. the 'pop-up' cycle hubs provided at major business parks. - 5.7 Through joint working, we will champion cycling.
+We will explore opportunities to expand cycle training to adults and build people's confidence in cycling independently. - 5.4 Through the Go Smarter in North Tyneside programme and our general work with schools, we will work with individual schools to raise awareness among pupils, parents and staff of the impacts of short car journeys; set a target for cycling and encourage walking; and consider changes to streets near schools to encourage more sustainable and active travel. - 5.5 We will work with partners to promote everyday cycling more widely in the community, e.g. through the Active North Tyneside programme which supports people to become 'community health champions', alongside promoting healthy lifestyles.
+We will seek to raise awareness of relevant activities and events, e.g. the 'pop-up' cycle hubs provided at major business parks. - 5.6 Through joint working, we will champion cycling.
 We will ensure that there is a corporate approach across areas of work, including Public Health, Highways, Planning and Tourism, to the promotion of everyday cycling in North Tyneside.